-If you are diagnosed with gestational diabetes, regular self-monitoring of blood sugar levels daily will be needed.
+Regular self-monitoring of blood sugar levels is required if someone is diagnosed with gestational diabetes.
 Monitoring blood sugar helps to determine if your exercise, eating patterns and insulin dose are maintaining your blood sugar levels.

 All pregnant women should eat healthy and nutritious foods to meet her nutritional needs and the needs of the growing fetus.
-In addition women with gestational diabetes should eat a proper diet to maintain blood sugars as normal as possible.
-In second and third trimesters of pregnancy the need for calories increases by 300 calories per day.
-So if you were having 1500 calories per day and your weight was normal, a calorie intake of 1800 calories per day will be needed from 14 weeks until delivery.
+In addition, women with gestational diabetes should eat a proper diet to maintain normal blood sugar levels.
+In the second and third trimesters of pregnancy, the need for calories increases by 300 calories per day.
+So, if you were consuming 1500 calories per day and your weight is normal, a calorie intake of 1800 calories per day will be needed starting from 14 weeks until delivery.

 Protein requirement increases in pregnant women.
 Eat a diet rich in proteins.
 The need for vitamins and minerals also increases during pregnancy.
-Ensure that your diet contains low fat dairy products, whole grain cereals and breads, and fruits and vegetables.
+Ensure that your diet contains low-fat dairy products, whole grain cereals and bread, fruits and vegetables.
 Take supplements as prescribed by your doctor to get enough folate (B vitamin critical during pregnancy) and iron.
-Avoid foods that are rich in carbohydrate or sugar.
+Avoid foods that are rich in carbohydrate and sugar.

-Avoid alcohol, as there is no known safe level of alcohol during pregnancy.
-Excessive alcohol intake can result in severe defects in development of the body and brain of the fetus.
+Avoid alcohol, as there is no safe level of alcohol consumption during pregnancy.
+Excessive alcohol intake can result in severe defects in the development of the body and brain of the fetus.
 Take caffeine (found in coffee, tea, and some sodas) in moderation.
-Avoid smoking as smoking during pregnancy increases the risk complications such as fetal death, pre-term delivery, impaired fetal growth, low birth weight.
+Avoid smoking as smoking during pregnancy increases the risk of complications such as fetal death, pre-term delivery, impaired fetal growth, and low birth weight.

-All pregnant women should have a daily exercise program.
-It is essential for a healthy pregnancy.
+All pregnant women should have a daily exercise program as it is essential for a healthy pregnancy.
 If you have gestational diabetes, exercise is especially important.
-Regular exercise improves the action of your body’s own insulin.
+Regular exercise improves the body’s insulin levels.
 It may help to keep your blood sugar levels in the normal range while using less insulin.
-Exercise also helps to maintain your weight to normal levels.
+Exercise also keeps your weight in control.

 If your weight gain is not adequate it may result in a small baby.
 Low birth weight babies are more prone to illness during the first year of life.
-An excessive weight gain during pregnancy can result in high blood sugar values, insulin resistance and poor control of your diabetes
+An excessive weight gain during pregnancy can result in high blood sugar levels, insulin resistance and poor control of your blood sugar levels.

-If you have gestational diabetes, your health care providers will want to monitor your day-to-day blood sugar levels, as appropriate control blood sugar reduces this risk of problems in the baby and mother.
-Your doctor will advice you to keep a record of daily diet, exercise and blood sugar levels.
+If you have gestational diabetes, your health care providers will want to monitor your day-to-day blood sugar levels.
+Controlled blood sugar reduces this risk of problems in the baby and mother.
+Your doctor will advise you to keep a record of your daily diet, exercise and blood sugar levels.